-- The Credit Risk Management Committees monitor the credit risk profile of the bank.
-This includes the monitoring of individual risk positions, limit compliance, and the internal and regulatory requirements regarding the credit risk. - The Risk Committee established at the Supervisory Board of the bank in 2019 is responsible for submitting the relevant recommendations and suggestions to the Supervisory Board of the bank in connection with the current and future risk appetite of the bank. - The General Risk Management Committee monitors the overall risk profile of the bank, limit compliance and the internal and regulatory capital adequacy.
-The committee defines the risk tolerance limits within the limits set by the group-wide risk management framework and the National Bank of Georgia.
-It supports and advises the Management in connection with market risks, operational risks including fraud prevention and information security risk. - The Asset and Liability Committee (ALCO) is responsible for monitoring the liquidity reserve and liquidity management of the bank, for setting interest rates on loans and deposits, coordinating measures aimed at securing funding for the ProCredit Bank and reporting on material developments in financial markets.
+The Credit Risk Management Committees monitor the credit risk profile of the Bank.
+This includes the monitoring of individual risk positions, limit compliance, and the internal and regulatory requirements regarding credit risk.

+- The Risk Committee, established at the Supervisory Board of the Bank in 2019 is responsible for submitting the relevant recommendations and suggestions to the Supervisory Board of the Bank in connection with the current and future risk appetite of the Bank. - The General Risk Management Committee monitors the overall risk profile of the Bank, limit compliance and internal and regulatory capital adequacy.
+The Committee defines the risk tolerance limits within the limits set by the groupwide risk management framework and the National Bank of Georgia.
+It supports and advises the Management in connection with market risks, operational risks, including fraud prevention, information and IT security risks. - The Asset and Liability Committee (ALCO) is responsible for monitoring the liquidity reserve and liquidity management of the Bank, for setting interest rates on loans and deposits, coordinating measures aimed at securing funding for ProCredit Bank and reporting on material developments in financial markets. - Compliance and AML Committee supports and advises the Management in connection with the ongoing monitoring of the Bank's risk profile regarding money laundering and compliance, as well as in the adoption of suitable measures to prevent AML risks.
+The Committee is a forum for evaluating compliance risks, discussing the impact of changes in legal regulations and prioritizing identified compliance risks. - The Audit Committee supports and advises the Management in the approval of annual internal audit plans and in monitoring the timely implementation of measures to resolve the findings of internal and external auditors.
+Moreover, this body aims to achieve ongoing improvement in the Internal Audit Policy. - The HR Committee is responsible for the approval of the annual staffing and training plan, analyzing the development of the staff structure, staff turnover and the recruitment process, monitoring the staff assessment process and taking the appropriate action based on the results, annually reviewing the salaries and deciding on changes, approving staff transfers, changes of position, promotions, calls to attention, warning letters and periodically reviewing the bank's remuneration practice.

-- Compliance and AML Committee supports and advises the Management in connection with the ongoing monitoring of the bank's risk profile regarding money laundering and compliance, as well as in the adoption of suitable measures to prevent AML risks.
-The committee is a forum for evaluating compliance risks, discussing the impact of changes in legal regulations and prioritizing identified compliance risks. - The Audit Committee supports and advises the Management in the approval of annual internal audit plans and in monitoring the timely implementation of measures to resolve the findings of internal and external auditors.
-Moreover, this body aims to achieve ongoing improvement in the Internal Audit Policy. - The HR Committee is responsible for the approval of annual staffing and training plan, analyzing the development of the staff structure, staff turnover and the recruitment process, monitoring the staff assessment process and taking the appropriate action based on the results, annually reviewing the salaries and deciding on changes, approving staff transfers, changes of position, promotions, calls to attention, warning letters and periodically reviewing the bank's remuneration practice. - The Eco Committee supports and advises the Management in connection with environmental impact resulted from lending activity, positioning of the bank as environmentally responsible organization and strengthening its reputation, increasing the level of the bank energy efficiency and encouraging rational use of natural resources, hereby reduction of costs, mitigation of risks resulted from negative environmental impact, raising awareness and the level of knowledge about environmental and energy efficiency topics among the bank staff and clients.
+• The Eco Committee supports and advises the Management in connection with environmental impact resulted from lending activity, positioning of the Bank as an environmentally responsible organization and strengthening its reputation, increasing the level of the Bank energy efficiency and encouraging rational use of natural resources, hereby reduction of costs, mitigation of risks resulted from negative environmental impact, raising awareness and the level of knowledge about environmental and energy efficiency topics among the Bank staff and clients.

-The bank has an effective compliance management system which is supported by our Code of Conduct and our approach to staff selection and training.
+The Bank has an effective compliance management system which is supported by our Code of Conduct and our approach to staff selection and training.
 Compliance with the Code of Conduct is compulsory for all staff members.
-The compliance and risk management functions which bear responsibility for adhering to national banking regulations report regularly and on an ad-hoc basis to the Management of the bank and to the Group's responsible departments.
-Any conduct, which is inconsistent with the established rules, can be reported anonymously to an e-mail address established for the bank.
+The compliance and risk management functions that bear responsibility for adhering to national banking regulations report regularly and on an ad-hoc basis to the Management of the Bank and the Group's responsible departments.
+Any conduct, which is inconsistent with the established rules, can be reported anonymously to an e-mail address established for the Bank.